ddecarle/eeb462-2024/Lab5_Phylogenomics1.md

   confirm that you are in the right directory using `pwd`

 2. From here use the following command to access SciNet and download the specified file.
-Replace `<username>` in both locations with your username and enter your password when prompted.
+Replace `<username>` with your username and enter your password when prompted.

   ```
-  scp <username>@teach.scinet.utoronto.ca:/scratch/l/lcl_uoteeb462/<username>/eeb462share/A_cacatuoides/A_cacatuoides_Unprocessed_graphs.gd .
+scp <username>@teach.scinet.utoronto.ca:/home/l/lcl_uoteeb462/eeb462starter/A_cacatuoides/A_cacatuoides_Unprocessed_graphs.gd .
   ```

 3. The prinseq graphs should now be inside your prinseqGraphs folder.
 Confirm using `ls`.